AlexFelicytaNovak/Multigraphs/README.md

 ```bash
 PS C:\> python --version
 ```

+If you have sources of the program already downloaded you can navigate to the source directory and skip steps 3 to 6 in this instruction.

 3. Navigate to the directory you want to download the package to:
 ```bash
 PS C:\> cd path/to/the/directory